dmorse/pscf/doc/user-man/param.rst

 BASIS
 -----

 The BASIS block instructs the code to construct symmetrized basis functions that are invariant under the operations of a specified space group.
-It contains only one variable, named "group", which is a string containing either the name of one of the standard space groups (which are hard coded into the program) or the path to a file that contains the elements of the group.
-After reading this string from file, basis functions are constructed by the make_basis routine of module basis_mod.
+The file format for this block contains only one variable, named "group", which is a string identifier for the space group.
+The value of the "group" string can be either a standard name of one of the possible space groups or the path to a file that contains the elements of the group.
+The names of all possible space groups, in the form expected by PSCF, are presented in the page on :ref:`group-page`.

   ======== =============  ==========================
   Variable Type           Description